Azure/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/setup-information-protection-client-powershell.md

     The parameters for Set-Authentication use values from an app registration process in Microsoft Entra ID.
 For more information, see [Create and configure Microsoft Entra applications for Set-Authentication](#create-and-configure-azure-ad-applications-for-set-authentication).

-Run the labeling cmdlets non-interactively by first running the [Set-Authentication](../PurviewInformationProtection/Set-Authentication.md) cmdlet.
+Run the labeling cmdlets non-interactively by first running the Set-Authentication cmdlet.

-The computer running the **Authentication** cmdlet downloads the labeling policy that's assigned to your delegated user account in the Microsoft Purview compliance portal.
+The computer running the Set-Authentication cmdlet downloads the labeling policy that's assigned to your delegated user account in the Microsoft Purview compliance portal.

 <a name='create-and-configure-azure-ad-applications-for-set-authentication'></a>